RajivKurian/image-processor/README.md

 1. Preallocate: In steady state there should be very few allocations.
 The ring buffer entries are preallocated.
 Buffers are allocated from a pool.
 This forces us to pick the right constants, but is good for performance.
 2. Single writer: Even though the app is multi-threaded, each thread has a fixed role.
 No two threads write to the same memory.
 This is good for performance and allows us to write clean, easy to debug single-threaded logic for the most part.
 Non-blocking queues which enforce the single writer principle are used to communicate between threads.
 This rule is also applied to memory allocations.
 If a buffer is allocated in a thread, then it is also freed by that thread.
 3. Try to minimize data copy: Image data can be pretty big, hence copies are expensive.
-Use zero-copy buffers as much as possible.

 Future Extensions
 ---------------